CDC finds spread among youth sports, Hawaii pediatrician says play on

-HONOLULU (KHON2) — The University of Hawaii football team remains in quarantine Tuesday night after 5 players tested positive for COVID-19, part of 8 positive cases since March 31.
+HONOLULU (KHON2) — The University of Hawaii football team remains in quarantine Tuesday night after five players tested positive for COVID-19, part of eight positive cases since March 31.

 While the Rainbow Warriors are regularly tested for COVID-19, youth sports in Hawaii are generally not.
 This as the Centers for Disease Control says that they’re finding spread of the virus from youth sports.